ankeetmaini/blog/posts/grpc-services.md

 ## starting the server

 With a handful of boilerplate code we can start the server by writing a `main` program in a separate class.
+The first line shows creating the server and **adding** the service to it.
+A new instance of `DemoServiceImpl`.

 ```java
 public class Application {